maxant/kafka-data-consistency/mf/README.md

   - error topic - acts as a DLQ, but also one for sending errors back to the client
 - kafka interfaces are analagous to rest interfaces.
   - security? check jwt on incoming message?
-- publish product limits with rest VS we publish them in the initial draft. they are set inside the component definitions
+- publish product limits with rest versus we publish them in the initial draft. they are set inside the component definitions
+- process step validation of consistency: use a coordinated timestamp to ensure all records are consistent. lets call it a consistencyTimestamp